nguyenvukhang/kitty/docs/color-stack.rst

    extension, without acknowledgement, and using incompatible escape codes (XTPUSHCOLORS, XTPOPCOLORS, XTREPORTCOLORS).
 And they decided to save not just the dynamic colors but the entire ANSI color table.
-In the interests of promoting interoperability, kitty added support for xterm's escape codes as well, and changed this extension to also save/restore the entire ANSI color table.
+In the interests of promoting interoperability, alatty added support for xterm's escape codes as well, and changed this extension to also save/restore the entire ANSI color table.